hrskrs/GestureFun/README.md

  ![Demo](demo.gif)

-You can check samples by downloading this(here comes googplay link) app.

-Sample app is also included in the repo so you can check the code
+_Note: Sample app is also included in the repo so you can check the code_

 #  Usage: